master-stm/Da-Goat-NetworkSec-Tool/README.md

 ## Challenges Faced
 - Integrating a comprehensive suite like the Da-Goat-Network-Tool posed significant challenges, especially in harmonizing diverse components into a unified platform within 2days frame.
 Our pursuit of precise threat detection with minimal false positives demanded relentless testing and meticulous refinement of our AI and ML models.
 Effective collaboration and communication within our diverse team were instrumental in navigating these hurdles successfully.

-## Resources and Open Source Projects Utilized
-[This section will list any resources, reference materials, or open-source projects that have contributed to the development of this project.]

 ## Acknowledgments
 - Dr. Omar Y Adam aka "THE CS LEGEND" from KCST